shower/shower/docs/features.md

 Theme package consists of the following folders and files:

-1. `docs` folder with usage documentation, including this manual.
-2. `fonts` folder with fonts in WOFF compressed format.
+2. `fonts` folder with fonts in WOFF format.
 3. `images` folder with decoration images.
 4. `pictures` folder with sample pictures.
 5. `styles` folder with built styles in 16×10 and 4×3 ratios.
 6. `index.html` file with demonstration of all features.

-In addition to files above repository contains source files:
+In addition to files theme’s repository contains source files:

 1. `source` folder with font source files in TTF and design in [Sketch](http://bohemiancoding.com/sketch/).
 2. `styles` folder also contains source styles in SCSS format.